glycerine/rustxi/README.md

 There are three processes in the robust, transactional rustxi architecture: VISOR, CUR, and TRY.

-First, the grandparent or VISOR -- exists mostly just to give a constant PID to monitor for rusti.
-The VISOR lives as long as the rusti session is going.
+First, the grandparent or VISOR -- exists mostly just to give a constant PID to monitor for rustxi.
+The VISOR lives as long as the rustxi session is going.
 The VISOR stores the history of commands executed so far.
 The VISOR accepts input from the user, and pipes it over to CUR.

 Then, there exist in rotation two other processes, two descendent processes of the VISOR.
 CUR holds the current state after all successful commands in the history have executed.
 The effects of any unsuccessful code snippets that were compiled and failed, or that were compiled and run and the failed, are completely invisible to CUR.
 TRY is the forked child of the current CUR, and is used to isolate all failure scenarios.

 (0) In the beginning:

-    Rusti VISOR
+    Rustxi VISOR
        |
       CUR (forks off TRY)
        |